-The Minds Matter volunteer experience offers dedicated individuals both the opportunity to meet a group of like-minded adults as well as the opportunity to hold leadership posts and carry the organization to new levels each year.
-Minds Matter volunteers come from diverse career backgrounds including advertising, banking, consulting, education, finance, law, marketing, non-profit and others.
+The Minds Matter volunteer experience offers committed and caring individuals the opportunity to belong to a community of service-minded peers as well as the chance to build their leadership skills and carry the organization to new levels each year.
+More than 100 volunteers from diverse career backgrounds in Cleveland help Minds Matter achieve its mission each year.

 Current Volunteer Positions Available:

-Utilizing Kaplan resources, tutors work with students one-on-one or in small groups to give individualized ACT test-prep assistance.
+Utilizing Kaplan resources, tutors work with students one-on-one or in small groups to help elevate students' ACT scores.
 No prior ACT expertise is required, but rather a commitment to helping the student progress.
+Please complete our application if interested.

 Instructors provide academic and ACT preparation instruction in classroom format in various subjects, including ACT preparation and college-level critical thinking and analysis skills.
 If you are interested in becoming an instructor with Minds Matter, please contact [email protected]